CBD oil is taking the medical industry, and the entire United States, by storm.

 The Endocannabinoid System

-But, the critical role this network of neurotransmitters and receptors play in the normal functioning of the central and peripheral nervous system is well known.
+The critical role this network of neurotransmitters and receptors play in the normal functioning of the central and peripheral system is well known.

-Since chiropractic care helps keep your nervous system functioning the way it should, it seems very aligned with the benefits of CBD oil.
+Since chiropractic care helps keep your nervous system functioning the way it should, it seems very aligned with the benefits of CBD.

 Your nervous system is responsible for regulating almost every vital system that's in your body.

-Some of the processes regulated by the endocannabinoid system are:
+Some of the processes regulated by this system are:

 - Metabolism and thermoregulation